KwameGilbert/Python_Patchmaker/readme.md

 ### Prerequisites

 You need to have Python installed on your machine.
+Additionally, you'll need the `graphics.py` library.

 ```bash
 pip install graphics.py